Praron/sticky-notes/README.md

 **[Try online](https://praron.github.io/sticky-notes/)**

+# Requirements
+Time limit: 4-6 hours of work.
+Without external libraries, only desktop.

+Task is to implement a single-page web application for sticky notes.
+You are required to implement at least 3 of the following 4 features:

 - [x] Create a new note of the specified size at the specified position.
 - [x] Change note size by dragging.
 - [x] Move a note by dragging.